vihutuo/flet-web/docs/controls/radio.md

 ### `mouse_cursor`

-The cursor to be displayed when a mouse pointer enters or is hovering over this control.
+The cursor for a mouse pointer entering or hovering over this control.

 Value is of type [`MouseCursor`](/docs/reference/types/mousecursor).